zx80/flask-simple-auth/README.md

 ### `token` Authentication

 Only rely on signed tokens for authentication.
-A token certifies that a user is authenticated up to some time limit.
+A token certifies that a *user* is authenticated in a *realm* up to some time *limit*.
+The token is authenticated by a signature which is the hash of the payload (*realm*, *user* and *limit*) and a secret hold by the server.
 The token syntax is: `<realm>:<user>:<limit>:<signature>`, for instance: `kiva:calvin:20210221160258:4ee89cd4cc7afe0a86b26bdce6d11126`.
-The limit is an easily parsable UTC timestamp *YYYYMMDDHHmmSS*.
+The time limit is an easily parsable UTC timestamp *YYYYMMDDHHmmSS* so that it can be checked easily by the application client.

 The following configuration directives are available: